helloanoop/helloanoop.com/posts/overthinking.md

 date: 16 May 2023'
 description: 'overthinking'
 ---
 This is something I have struggled all my life.
 Continous rambling in my brain about the past and the future.
-I recently came across this [nice article](https://taylor.town/how-do-taoists-quit-smoking) where a monk who is a smoker approaches his master on advice to quit thinking, the dialogue has a lot of wisdom.
+I recently came across this [nice article](https://taylor.town/how-do-taoists-quit-smoking) where a monk who is a smoker approaches his master on advice to quit thinking, the dialogue between them has a lot of wisdom.

 Whenever I want to quit any bad habit, I inevitably find myself thinking all the future things I need to do so that I have the will power to not do it again.
 The story in the article points out the rubbishness in this thinking.
 All we have is the present.
 If you want to do build a habit, the best thing to do is do it *now*, and *now* is eternal.
 Same applies to letting go of bad habits, you just let them go - *now*.